elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/field_hook.md

 sidebar_label: Field hook
 ---

-When you use the  `<UseField />` component you receive back a `field` hook object that you can connect to your React components.
+When you use the  `<UseField />` component you receive a `field` hook object that you can connect to your React components.

 This hook has the following properties and handlers: